SenseNet/sncom-resources/_docs/notification.md

 <add key="Daily" value="01:00"/>
 ```
 #### Weekly
 The setting consists of two terms: a day of week and a time: ''[DayOfWeek][space][Time]''.
-Day of week is one of the followings: Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday.
+Day of week is one of the following: Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday.
 Time setting is the same as in the "Daily" case.
 Example:

 ```xml
 <add key="Weekly" value="Monday 01:00"/>